wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/SSeq-E12-5_E1S3-Tutorial.rst

 The output of the SAW pipeline is an \*.h5ad file at a specific bin size.
 One bin of size n represents an n x n square of aggregated spatial barcodes.
 In this tutorial, a sample with a bin size of 200 was used.
-The cell, feat, expression, and spatial location matrix files from the E12.5_E1S3.h5ad file were extracted and are used to create a Giotto object to begin this tutorial.

 Start Giotto
 ============